21vianet/excel-uploader/Readme.md

 # Excel-Uploader

 ### Overview
- The Excel-Uploader is a block of VUE code which provides such as download template excel file and upload excel file with backend, etc functions.
+ The Excel-Uploader is a component of VUE which provides such as download template excel file and upload excel file with backend, etc functions.
  It can helps developer coding quickly.